Secunet Security Networks

 secunet Security Networks AG commonly known as Secunet, is a German information security corporation headquartered in Essen.
 Secunet develops, manufactures and sells information security hardware and secure telecommunications equipment.
 It is the producer and vendor of Germany's SINA infrastructure that forms the basis for Germany's secure IT networks.
-Secunet is Germany's biggest information security company and provides services for the public administration and private entreprises the country.
-The company is public stock index listed in the SDAX.
+Secunet is Germany's biggest information security company and provides services for the public administration and private enterprises in the country.
+The company listed publicly in the SDAX.

-Secunet was founded in 1997 as a spin-off of the IT division of the former TÜV Mitte AG.
-In 2021 it generated a revenue of 337.6 million Euro and had more than 1,000 employees, thus making it the biggest information security company in Germany.
+Secunet was founded in 1997, as a spin-off of the IT division of the former TÜV Mitte AG.
+Since 2009, Giesecke+Devrient has been the majority shareholder.
+In 2022, Secunet generated a revenue of 347 million euros and had more than 1,000 employees, thus making it the leading IT security partner of the Federal Republic of Germany.
 Within Germany Secunet has seats in Berlin, Bonn, Borchen, Dresden, Eschborn, Hamburg, Munich and Siegen.

 Products and services

-With its products and services, secunet primarily focusses clients in the public administration and ministries, the healthcare sector, the defence and space sector as well as specifically security and police agencies.
+With its products and services, Secunet primarily focuses on clients in the public administration and ministries, the healthcare sector, the defense and space sector as well as specifically security and police agencies.

 Secure Networking

-One of Secunet's premier products is the SINA (Secure Inter-Network Architecture) product line that was co-developed with Germany's Federal Office for Information Security (BSI).
+One of Secunet's premier products is the SINA (Secure Inter-Network Architecture) product line which was co-developed with Germany's Federal Office for Information Security (BSI).
 The SINA architecture forms the basis for Germany's classified information networks and is used in a broad range of public institutions in Germany and abroad.
-The architecture is accredited up the NATO and EU SECRET classifications and includes network encryptors and work stations as well as communication devices, such as encrypted phones.
+The architecture is accredited to the NATO and EU SECRET classifications and includes network encryptors and workstations as well as communication devices, such as encrypted phones.